rayzurbock/SmartThings-BigTalker-Orig/README.md

 #Description
 Big Talker is a SmartApp for SmartThings that can make your house talk depending on various triggered events. <br />

-Pair with any SmartThings compatible audio device such as Sonos, Ubi and VLC Thing on your computer or Raspberry Pi!
+Pair it with a SmartThings compatible audio device such as Sonos, Ubi, LANnouncer, VLC Thing, or a DLNA device using the "Generic MediaRenderer" SmartApp/Device! <br />
 See <b>More Details</b> section below for more features.<br />

-Version: 1.1.3 <br />
+Version: 1.1.5 <br />

 #Support the project
  This SmartApp is free.
 Donations to support development efforts are accepted via: